SOCCER PLAYER

 Nikola Hrvatsko Tavares (born 17 January 1999) is a professional footballer who plays as a central defender for EFL League Two club Barnet.
 Born in South Africa, he is a former youth international for Croatia.
 Tavares is a product of the Crystal Palace and Brentford academies and began his senior career in non-League football with National League clubs Wealdstone and Dagenham & Redbridge.
 He transferred to Barnet in 2024.
 Read more on Wikipedia

 His biography is available in different languages on Wikipedia.
-Nikola Tavares is the 21,470th most popular soccer player (up from 21,491st in 2019), the 586th most popular biography from South Africa and the 81st most popular South African Soccer Player.
+Nikola Tavares is the 21,640th most popular soccer player (down from 21,491st in 2019), the 586th most popular biography from South Africa (down from 585th in 2019) and the 81st most popular South African Soccer Player.

 Memorability Metrics